HIST 270: History of China

 • Dynasty Warriors games

-• Heroic warriors, brilliant strategists
+• Heroic warriors & brilliant strategists

 • Noble loyalty, epic battles

-• Zhuge Liang's schemes
+• Zhuge Liang's genius

 Historical Reality

-• Civil war, mass violence
+• Civil war, mass violence, famine

-• Mass displacement
+• Epidemic disease, displacement

 • Administrative collapse

-The Yellow Turban Rebellion (184 CE)
+The Spark: Yellow Turban Rebellion

-• "The Blue Heaven is dead; the Yellow Heaven shall rise"
+• "Blue Heaven is dead; the Yellow Heaven shall rule"

 The Fatal Response